 - Visit the beautiful 100-year-old mansion of a wealthy family that had a major influence on Oregon’s culture.
 The unique home was designed and built by local experts using materials from the Pacific Northwest.

 - After Pittock Mansion, take a trail down the hill into Forest Park to explore.
 If you want a real hike, head south on the Wildwood Trail for 7 miles.
 You will end up in the Washington Park area.
 Otherwise, take a bus or MAX train to the Oregon Zoo stop.

 - In Washington Park, explore the various trees of Hoyt Arboretum, the many roses of the International Rose Test Garden, or the Zen beauty of the Japanese Garden.
 See the wild animals of the Oregon Zoo, or learn about the timber industry at the World Forestry Center.

-- A bus to Pittock Mansion takes about an hour and a half from PIA, while a bus and MAX to Washington Park take a little over an hour.
+- A bus to Pittock Mansion takes less than an hour and a half from PIA, while a bus and MAX to Washington Park take a little over an hour.
 A bus between Pittock Mansion and Washington Park takes about 40 minutes.

 The Woodburn Outlets

 - One of Oregon’s most visited sites, the Woodburn Outlets have 110 stores with great discount prices, sales-tax free!
 Check out Adidas, J. Crew, Calvin Klein, Coach, North Face, Tommy Hilfiger, Disney, or Columbia for great deals on name brands.